istio/istio.io/content/en/docs/reference/config/security/normalization/index.md

 ### 4. Single dot and double dots (`/./`, `/../`)

-Istio will resolve single dot `/./` and double dot `/../` according to the [RFC 3986](https://tools.ietf.org/html/rfc3986#section-6).
+Istio will resolve single dot `/./` and double dot `/../` according to [RFC 3986](https://tools.ietf.org/html/rfc3986#section-6).
-The singe dot will be resolved as current directory, and the double dots will be resolved as parent directory.
+The single dot will be resolved as the current directory, and the double dots will be resolved as the parent directory.

 For example, `/public/./data/abc/../xyz` will be normalized to `/public/data/xyz`.